SUSE/pistis/README.md

 Along with the standardized `CODEOWNERS` file, a custom `CODEOWNERS_FINGERPRINTS` file must be present, containing the fingerprints for every email address contained in `CODEOWNERS`.
 Both files are expected to be located at the repository root.

-Commit hashes which should not be validated can be listed in a `UNTRUSTED_COMMITS` file in the repository root - one hash per line.
+Commit hashes which should not be validated can be listed in a `TRUSTED_COMMITS` file in the repository root - one hash per line.

 ### Keyring